Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Problem Formulation and Methods

 \subsection{Baseline Results and Failure Diagnosis}

-We repurpose representative FSL and SSL methods for SSFSL, intending to diagnose their failures and derive our method.
-Results presented below are averaged over five datasets and with OpenCLIP VLM, as detailed in \cref{sec:experiments_and_results}.
+We experiment with representative FSL and SSL methods as baselines to finetune VLM for SSFSL, aiming to diagnose their failures and derive our method.
+Results presented below are averaged over five benchmarks using the open-source VLM OpenCLIP ViT-B/32, as detailed in \cref{sec:experiments_and_results}.